 During the first democratic debate, Hillary Clinton was barraged with questions regarding her scandal using a private email account during her time as Secretary of State.
 To the surprise of many, Bernie Sanders jumped in to her defense by stating, "Enough of the emails, let's talk about the real issues facing America."
 He thought it was much more important to get to the point of the debate, which is for each candidate to share his or her opinions of the issues.
 This was the biggest applause line of the entire debate, yet it wasn't actually about himself or his stances.

 Donald Trump later commented on Sanders' choice to side with Clinton by claiming that, "When you're losing that badly you have to go a lot stronger.
 [The candidates] had to hit her hard.
 They did not do that."
 Trump argues that Sanders' strategy should've been to challenge Clinton in any way possible during the debate in order to make himself stand out and have a clear win.
 Even if he defended Clinton simply for the purpose of getting back to the important topics, rather than harping on her "damn emails," Trump does not believe that he should have done so because it shows weakness and kindness to his competitor.
+Do you agree that Sanders should not have supported Clinton by defending her about the email scandal?
+Does this show weakness in his campaign strategy as Trump believes?

 Does the kindness shown in the democratic debate show kindness and civility or the weakness of the candidates?